What is a mast cell?

 What is a mast cell tumor?

-Some breeds are more susceptible to mast cell tumors.
-MCTs are particularly common in Boxers, Bull Terriers and Labrador Retrievers.
-They are rare in German Shepherds.
+While any breed of dog can get MCT, certain breeds are more susceptible.
+MCTs are particularly common in Boxers, Bull Terriers, Boston Terriers, and Labrador Retrievers.

 How is this cancer diagnosed?

 This cancer is typically diagnosed via fine needle aspiration (FNA).
 FNA involves taking a small needle with a syringe and suctioning a sample of cells directly from the tumor and placing them on a microscope slide.
 A veterinary pathologist then examines the slide under a microscope.
 In cases where the aggressiveness of the tumor is essential to best management,a surgical tissue sample (biopsy) can be beneficial; this is particularly true for MCTs.

 MCTs have been classically called 'the great pretenders' in that they may mimic or resemble something as simple as an insect bite, wart, or allergic reaction, to other, less serious, types of skin tumors.
 Therefore, any abnormalities of the skin that you notice should be evaluated by a veterinarian.